Preipheral Urban Spaces Development

 Introduction

-In recent decades, the roles of handicrafts and tourism as two main pillars of economic, cultural, and social development in urban and rural areas have received increasing attention.
-In the city of Sari and its peri-urban areas, these two sectors, relying on the region’s rich cultural, historical, and natural heritage, can provide a foundation for entrepreneurship, sustainable employment, and enhanced quality of life.
-Handicrafts symbolize cultural identity and indigenous creativity, while tourism, as a dynamic industry, can transfer economic vitality to peripheral regions by attracting investment and financial flows.
-The interaction between these two sectors offers significant potential for creating new job opportunities and sustainable growth.
-However, field studies in Sari reveal that despite abundant local talents, weaknesses in infrastructure, insufficient artisan training, and a lack of effective marketing have hindered the full utilization of these capacities.
-Therefore, this study aims to systematically analyze the role of handicrafts and tourism in entrepreneurship and employment generation in the peri-urban areas of Sari, and to identify the key factors influencing this process.
+In recent decades, the role of handicrafts and tourism as two main drivers of economic, cultural, and social development in urban and rural areas has received increasing attention.
+In Sari and its peri-urban regions, these sectors, leveraging the area’s rich cultural, historical, and natural assets, have the potential to foster entrepreneurship, sustainable employment, and improve quality of life.
+Handicrafts represent a symbol of cultural identity and local creativity, while tourism, as a dynamic industry, can stimulate economic growth by attracting investment and financial flows to peripheral areas.
+The interaction between these two sectors creates significant capacity for new job opportunities and sustainable development.
+However, field studies in Sari indicate that despite the region’s abundant talents, weaknesses in infrastructure, insufficient training for artisans, and a lack of effective marketing hinder the full utilization of these capacities.
+Therefore, the aim of this study is to explain the factors influencing entrepreneurship and employment generation in the peri-urban areas of Sari and the rural bazaars of Sari.

 Methodology

-This research is of a descriptive-correlational type with a quantitative approach.
-Data were collected through a researcher-made questionnaire and semi-structured interviews with 475 domestic and international tourists visiting handicraft markets and tourist attractions in the villages surrounding Sari.
-The samples were selected using cluster sampling across three weekly intervals to ensure temporal and spatial diversity.
-The questionnaire consisted of 45 items based on a Likert scale: 15 items measured the dependent variable (entrepreneurship and employment generation), and 30 items assessed the independent variable (development of handicrafts and tourism) across six main components: product diversity, production quality and innovation, market access and marketing, artisan training and empowerment, tourism infrastructure, and advertising and promotion of attractions.
+The present study employed a descriptive–correlational design with a quantitative approach.
+Data were collected through a researcher-made questionnaire and semi-structured interviews with 475 domestic and international tourists visiting the handicraft bazaars and tourist attractions of the villages surrounding Sari.
+The samples were selected using a cluster sampling method over three separate weeks to ensure temporal and spatial diversity.
+The questionnaire consisted of 45 items on a Likert scale, including 15 items measuring the dependent variable (entrepreneurship and employment generation) and 30 items assessing the independent variable (development of handicrafts and tourism) across six main components: product diversity, quality and innovation in production, market access and marketing, artisan training and empowerment, tourism infrastructure, and promotion and introduction of attractions.
 The reliability of the instrument was confirmed with a Cronbach’s alpha of 0.92.
-Data analysis was performed using SPSS software with Pearson correlation, multiple regression, and path analysis.
-The theoretical framework of the study was based on the dynamic process model by Moroz and Hindle (2012) to analyze the dynamic and multifaceted interactions among variables.
+Data were analyzed using SPSS software through Pearson correlation, multiple regression, and path analysis.
+The theoretical framework of the study was based on the dynamic process model of Moroz and Hindle (2012) to analyze the dynamic and multifaceted interactions among the variables.

 Results and discussion